RuleBasedIntegration/RuleBasedIntegration.github.io/testsuite.md

 [3]: http://www.apmaths.uwo.ca/~arich/IntegrationProblems/MathematicaSyntaxFiles/MathematicaSyntaxFiles.html
 [4]: http://www.apmaths.uwo.ca/~arich/IntegrationProblems/MaximaSyntaxFiles/MaximaSyntaxFiles.html

 Note that the optimal antiderivatives (i.e. the correct answers) in the integration test-suite are valid for all real and complex values of their integration and other variables.
 Therefore, when the test-suite is used to evaluate a system's symbolic integrator, all the variables in the problem should be declared complex if not by default.
-For example, in Maxima variables are assummed to be real by default.
+For example, in Maxima variables are assumed to be real by default.